Ellotron/war-rig/rules/summary/README.md

 # Rules Summary

+Move your squads round the board to collect resources to build your War Rig.
+Use the Rig to help you win the game.

 ## Winning

-- **Dominate** - Control the Methane Sea, Oil Sands and Volcanic Region by having a strong enough presence there that you would [**Repel**](https://github.com/Ellotron/war-rig/tree/main/rules#repel) anyone automatically.
+- **Dominate** - Control the Methane Sea, Oil Sands and Volcanic Region by having a strong enough presence there that you would [**Repel**](https://github.com/Ellotron/war-rig/tree/main/rules#repel) other squads automatically.
 - **War or Peace** - Discover, construct and activate a unique facility in the Planet Core or Deep Space bringing lasting peace or all-consuming war.
 - **Annihilate** - Capture and coerce, or kill all other faction squads using a War Rig.